StevenH237/Synchrony-ModDocs/Lola/dev/modules/ItemHolders.md

 - `item` (Entity or integer): Either the entity table or the entity ID of the item to check.
 - `player` (Entity or integer): Either the entity table or the entity ID of the player to check against.

-Checks whether the given player has held the given item.
+Checks whether the given player has held the given item, or the item is marked safe-for-all.

-Returns `true` if they have, and `false` if they haven't.
+Returns `true` if they have or it is, and `false` otherwise.

 `nil` is returned when the call fails, which can be caused by:
 - `item` or `player` do not exist.